sch246/MaidUseHandCrank/README.en_us.md

 <details>
 <summary>🔧 Click to Expand: Factory Owner's Configuration Manual (Detailed Settings)</summary>

-Now, all configuration items are clearly divided into three categories in-game, allowing for precise management.
+all configuration items are clearly divided into three categories in-game, allowing for precise management.

+> Now you can edit from Touhou Little Maid's configuration interface!

 ### General